shubhambhatia2103/jira-sync-taskflow/README.md

 TaskFlow was built to help teams manage tasks and bugs in one unified platform, fully integrated with Jira.
 It provides:

-- A responsive dashboard
+- Manage tasks and bugs from a unified, Jira-synced dashboard
+- View detailed task/bug cards with rich metadata and activity history
-- Task and bug detail views
+- Filter, assign, and update statuses quickly
-- Simplified Jira integration
+- Integrate seamlessly with Jira using its REST API
-- A clean UI and productive UX
-- Built-in authentication and filtering

-> ✅ This project was created for internal use by my team, to manage our workflow more effectively on top of Jira’s capabilities.
+- Navigate via a responsive, sidebar-driven layout

 ---